Fleckism/SecurityPlus/SecurityPlus/10A Firewalls and Proxy Servers.md

 LESSON INTRODUCTION

-In addition to the secure switching and routing appliances and protocols used to implement network connectivity, the network infrastructure design must also include security appliances to ensure confidentiality, integrity, and [[Availability]] of services and data.
+In addition to the secure switching and routing appliances and protocols used to implement network connectivity, the network infrastructure design must also include security appliances to ensure confidentiality, integrity, and [[My linked notes/Dictionary/Availability]] of services and data.
 You should be able to distinguish the features of security and monitoring devices and software and deploy these devices to appropriate locations in the network.

 ##